-When a cat will not drink water, it can be a cause of concern.
-The placement of their food dish will have a major impact on their reluctance to drink.
+The placement of their food dish can lead to a reluctance to drink.
 The scents intermingle, and create an aromatic cocktail that doesn’t appeal to feline senses.
 It should be avoided.

 Should a Cat’s Food and Water be Kept Separate?

-It’s imperative that a cat’s water bowls are kept away from their food.
-We are using the plural here, as any cat should have multiple water sources.
+It’s imperative that a cat’s water bowls are kept away from its food bowls.
+Every cat should have multiple water sources.

 Cats will never drink water that is positioned too close to their food.
 This is due to a cat’s survival instincts in the wild.
 Felines are innately distrustful of most water sources.

 This is because wild cats hunt and kill their food.
-A feline will not always finish their meal, however.
-If they catch a field mouse, it’s small enough to eat in one sitting.
+A feline will not always finish its meal, however.
+If it catches a field mouse, it’s small enough to eat in one sitting.
 A squirrel, however, may be too substantial for a cat’s tiny stomach.

 As a result of this, cats eat and drink in different locations.
 They are concerned that the remains of their kill will pollute a nearby water source.
 This means that they’ll avoid drinking from such a position.